 Arabia as a nation came into existence.
 ‘Love of one’s country is an element of the Faith of God’ is a statement attributed to Muḥammad in one of the well-recognized traditions.
 In other words, patriotism is an element of religion.
 This was because, under His rule, the whole of Arabia was united.
 He tried to establish some form of government, but it certainly didn’t involve the triple separation of powers.
 He appointed people to act as governors in different parts of the country.
 They were His representatives, and if there was any problem in one of the localities, they could resolve it or appoint another person to do so on their behalf.

-It was because of this well-recognized tradition, ‘Love of one’s country is an element of the Faith of God’, that Shoghi Effendi was moved to write ‘The conception of nationality, the attainment to the state of nationhood, may, therefore, be said to be the distinguishing characteristics of the Muḥammadan Dispensation, in the course of which the nations and races of the world, and particularly in Europe and America, were unified and achieved political independence.’
+It was because of this well-known tradition, ‘Love of one’s country is an element of the Faith of God’, that Shoghi Effendi was moved to write ‘The conception of nationality, the attainment to the state of nationhood, may, therefore, be said to be the distinguishing characteristics of the Muḥammadan Dispensation, in the course of which the nations and races of the world, and particularly in Europe and America, were unified and achieved political independence.’
 (PDC 196) Before Islam there were, however, empires.
 Empire-building was and had been the order of the day, and it flourished under the Persians, the Greeks and Romans, then the Christian, Islamic and European empires, and so on throughout past centuries.
 But empire-building has, in this Age, come to a complete end.
 ‘Abdu’l-Bahá referred to unity in freedom.
 The Universal House of Justice has shed some illumination on this subject in Century of Light, ‘Among the chief developments giving substance to it, the Master may well have had in mind the dramatic extinction of colonialism and the consequent rise of self-determination as a dominant feature of national identity at century’s end.’
 (CL 129)

 Q. Do you think that there will be crisis and victory in the Golden Age?